 liability partnership, restrictions on who can file documents at Companies House on behalf of companies, restrictions on the use of corporate directors, changes to company record keeping requirements, and new powers for Companies House to check, remove or decline information submitted to, or already on, the companies register.
 Liability of Shareholders and Directors Companies are recognised as having a separate legal personality from the person(s) who form the company, the directors and shareholders.
 Shareholder liability in a company limited by shares is restricted to paying in full the agreed price for their shares in that company, although there are some exceptions.
-Directors owe statutory and fiduciary duties to the company and can be found personally liable in certain circumstances, including but not limited to: - Failure to meet filing obligations or for filing a misleading statement; - Breach of director duties under the Companies Act 2006; Wrangful trading in the avent the approximate approximate approximate for the second statement is the avent the approximate approximate approximate the second statement is the avent the approximate approximate approximate the second statement is the avent the approximate a Liability of Shareholders and Directors The UK establishment is not a separate legal entity but rather the same legal entity as the overseas company it is derived from.
+Directors owe statutory and fiduciary duties to the company and can be found personally liable in certain circumstances, including but not limited to: Failure to meet filing obligations or for filing a misleading statement; Breach of director duties under the Companies Act 2006; Liability of Shareholders and Directors The UK establishment is not a separate legal entity but rather the same legal entity as the overseas company it is derived from.
 The liability of directors and shareholders is therefore determined by the constitution and jurisdiction of the non-UK company personality.
 Wrongful trading in the event the company has gone insolvent (it should be noted that the wrongful trading rules were suspended due to the COVID-19 pandemic for the periods: 1 March 2020 - 30 September 2020, and 26 November 2020 - 30 June 2021); Environmental breaches; and Serious data protection breaches.
 Persons of Significant Control Register All companies are required to keep their register of persons with significant control (" PSC Register ") up to date.
-Persons with Significant Control Register Non-UK companies operating in the UK might be subject to similar requirements in their home country but are not subject to the requirements to hold and maintain a PSC Register.
-In the second se On 1 August 2022, the UK's Economic Crime (Transparency and Enforcement) Act 2022 ( ECA 2022 ) came into effect.
+Persons with Significant Control Register Non-UK companies operating in the UK might be subject to similar requirements in their home country but are not subject to the requirements to hold and maintain a PSC Register. gal entities may be noted on another company's PSC Register if ey are both relevant and registrable in relation to the company in peration.
+This will generally be where they are a UK company or eir shares are trading on regulated markets (such as the LSE, AIM, e NYSE and NASDAQ).
+On 1 August 2022, the UK's Economic Crime (Transparency and Enforcement) Act 2022 ( ECA 2022 ) came into effect.
 The ECA 2022 requires overseas companies to declare the beneficial owners of property or land held by overseas individuals or companies.
 Failure to comply with this requirement may result in criminal penalties.
 In addition, from 5 September 2022, overseas entities must demonstrate they are registered on the register of overseas entities to register the land title at the UK Land Registry.
 The ECA 2022 is subject to ongoing regulatory review.
 Requirement to Follow UK Law Although the UK Establishment will not be subject to UK company law, it will still need to ensure it complies with various other laws, including (for example) in relation to anti-bribery and anti-money laundering, data protection, modern slavery and health and safety laws.